RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_gazebo/README.md

 #### spawn_robot.launch

 Spawns a robot in a running simulation environment.
+It only spawns the robot in the environement, it does not spawn any of the required software for the robot (e.g. control, navigation, etc.).
+This is done in the pallet_truck_sim_bringup package.

-Has the following arguments:
+This launch has the following arguments:

 * ``` id_robot, default="$(optenv ROBOT_ID robot)"  ```